 How to find if you have UEFI or Legacy BIOS?

 Open Run prompt (WIN +R), then Type msinfo32 and press the Enter key.
-This will open the System Properties Window.
+It will open the System Properties Window.
 Locate Bios Mode on the right pane.
 Check if it’s UEFI or Legacy BIOS.

 How to Boot to UEFI Firmware Settings from Windows